Aaron-Paul/Image-Segmentation/README.md

 3.Output:this file contains the images used for testing the above programs and the results obtained by these programs

 ## Steps to run the included code:
-1.K_means Image Segmentation:
+-K_means Image Segmentation:
   - Command line Arguments:python imageSegmentation.py K inputImageFilename outputImageFilename  (where K is greater than 2.)
-2.Application Program:
+-Application Program:
   - Install python and run the .py file with the images to be segemented in the same working directory as of the python file.
 The output would be stored at the same PWD.
   - you could also install jupyter notebook and take it to the PWD of.ipynb with the images already there following simply with the code execution.

 ## Algorithm
 The K-means algorithm is an iterative technique that is used to partition an image into K clusters.The basic algorithm is<br>